China stocks shrug off seizure of Anbang amid signs of state support

 Chen added that the fundamentals of most listed firms in which Anbang holds stakes - mostly banking and property stocks - are relatively solid.

-Most of the Anbang-invested shares, including Vanke, Financial Street, Gemdale, China Minsheng Banking and China Merchants Bank gained on Friday, with few signs of panic-selling.

-Reporting by Samuel Shen, Liu Luoyan and John Ruwitch; Editing by Kim Coghill
+Most of the Anbang-invested shares, including Vanke , Financial Street, Gemdale, China Minsheng Banking and China Merchants Bank gained on Friday, with few signs of panic-selling.
+(Reporting by Samuel Shen, Liu Luoyan and John Ruwitch; Editing by Kim Coghill)